-Each of the founding members will bring together local expertise in issues of common interest to world cities such as:
+Each of the members brings together expertise in the following issues of common interest to world cities:

-The flow of staff, students and information across borders and through levels of local government will result in a more comprehensive understanding of world cities, their universities and how they may impact and aid each other.
+WC2 aims to advance understanding and recognition of the role of universities in world cities and issues that are of common interest to them, both locally and internationally.
+The flow of staff, students and information domestically and across borders contributes to a more comprehensive understanding of world cities, their universities and their potential to impact and aid each other.